-These vegetarian stuffed peppers are filled with a delicious black bean, corn, and rice mixture and baked to perfection topped with monterey jack cheese!
+These Vegetarian Stuffed Peppers are filled with a delicious black bean, corn, and rice mixture and topped with with Monterey jack cheese!

 Eating Mexican meals as a vegetarian is so easy to do and you can make so many different tasty dishes.

 You can find the full recipe ingredients and instructions at the bottom of this post, but here’s what you will need.